 Youth and Educator Awards

-Nominations for the 2018 Keep Texas Beautiful Awards recognizing the efforts made by youth and educators working to improve and beautify their communities.
-First-place winners in each category will be selected and recognized at the annual KTB Conference, receiving a cash prize and award.
+Nominations for the 2019 Keep Texas Beautiful Awards recognize the efforts made by youth and educators working to improve and beautify their communities.
+First-place winners in each category are recognized at the annual KTB Conference, receiving a cash prize and award.

 Recognizing the efforts and leadership of youth (as individuals and their collective efforts as a group or team) and youth-oriented organizations to beautify the community and create cleaner, greener campuses, parks and neighborhoods.